KnowledgeForge/keymaker/README.md

 ## Installation

-To install KeyMaker, simply run the following command:
+To install base KeyMaker, simply run one of the following commands:

 ### From source: